 While a company might make statements and establish policies to promote diversity, it isn't always enough to make a lasting difference.
 Looking to resolve this, Livingston produced a roadmap for racial equity that companies can use to attack unfair practices at the systemic level.

 This roadmap involves the following steps:

 These steps are important for an organization with diversity, equity and inclusion goals to genuinely address systemic problems, helping to ensure that good intentions are backed by lasting results.

 Ultimately, racial equity creates and improves conditions for all groups, diversifying business and opening opportunities on larger scale than ever.
 It creates a just world and opens limitless new possibilities for society – including those in business.

 "Inclusion leads to profitability for everyone," said Clark, “and a safer, more just world in which we can all sleep a little more soundly at night."
 But remember the timing is important, too.

-“Now is the time to strike and join a bigger conversation around diversity," added Clark.
+“Now is the time to strike and join a bigger conversation around diversity," Clark said.
 "There are countless ways to successfully design diversity programs that reflect your brand, your business strategy and the communities you aim to serve.
 The very act of reading this article and then taking one action and then another can lead to a more equitable business environment."